mosser/ArduinoML-kernel/externals/xtext/README.md

 - start eclipse in a new workspace and import all the `fr.polytech.si5.dsl.arduino*` projects as existing project (import -> project -> general -> existing project in the workspace).
 Open the xtext file (`fr.polytech.si5.dsl.arduino/src/fr/polytech/si5/dsl/arduino/ArduinoML.xtext`) and then right click -> run as -> generate Xtext artefacts
 - run a new eclipse application, create a project and put a `.aml` file in it...
 The arduino code will be generated when the aml file is saved.

-- optionnaly you can from the first eclipse test the webserver by running the `fr.polytech.si5.dsl.arduino.web/src/fr/polytech/si5/dsl/arduino/web/ServerLauncher.java' and point a web browser to http://localhost:8080.
+- optionnaly you can from the first eclipse test the webserver by running the `fr.polytech.si5.dsl.arduino.web/src/fr/polytech/si5/dsl/arduino/web/ServerLauncher.java` and point a web browser to [http://localhost:8080](http://localhost:8080).

+## Quick start in the browser

+ Run `./gradlew jettyRun` and point a web browser to [http://localhost:8080](http://localhost:8080).

 ## Project Structure